 Butera feels that for many of these children, hope is “the only reason to stay alive.”

 Child Focus is encouraging people like Butera to post photos of themselves with a Coin of Hope on their social media channels using the #CoinsofHope hashtag.
-The interactive Coins of Hope website features live graphics showing the location of coins as they spread throughout Europe.
 To date, they have reached an estimated 15 million people through social media alone.
 In an effort to include a worldwide audience, users are invited to upload a photo of themselves holding a coin that they can then turn into a Coin of Hope virtually online.

 In addition to civilian supporters, Coins of Hope have been shared by dignitaries such as Marie Louise Coleiro Preca (President of Malta), Rob Wainwright (Director of Europol), Baroness Joanna Shields (UK Minister for Internet Safety and Security) and many others.
 Though Coins of Hope are currently exclusively on the Euro, the These Days team encourages the concept to be implemented in other country’s currencies.